This document provides instructions on running the JWST Science Calibration Pipeline (referred to as “the pipeline”) and individual pipeline steps.

 assign_wcs step of

-calwebb_spec2 when, after successfully determining the WCS solution for a
+calwebb_spec2.cfg pipeline when, after successfully determining the WCS

-file, the WCS indicates that no science data will be found.
-This condition is
+solution for a file, the WCS indicates that no science data will be found.
+This

-most often found with NIRSpec’s NRS2 detector.
-There are certain optical and MSA
+condition most often occurs with NIRSpec’s NRS2 detector: There are certain

-configurations in which dispersion will not cross to the NRS2 detector.
+optical and MSA configurations in which dispersion will not cross to the NRS2

 Running From Within Python¶